view_person_pic.php.jpeg

 blundon_jay1.jpg

 Dr. Jay Blundon (MS '81) graduated from the MEES program with a master's in 1981 under Dr. Vic Kennedy.
 Jay then received a Ph.D. from the Department of Zoology at the University of Maryland College Park, earning his degree in 1986 with a focus in neuroscience.
 He continued his neuroscience research as a postdoc at the University of Texas in Austin for 7 years.
 In 1993, Jay became an assistant professor of biology at Rhodes College in Memphis, TN.
 He became associate professor at Rhodes in 1999.
-Jay and his wife Lettie still live in Memphis, where Jay is Chair of the Neuroscience Program at Rhodes College.
+Jay and his wife Lettie still live in Memphis, where Jay was the former Chair of the Neuroscience Program at Rhodes College.
 They have two sons: Brandon and Gaven.
-Details of Jay's research and teaching can be found at his website.
+Dr. Blundon is an electrophysiologist currently serving as a Senior Scientist with Dr. Stanislav S. Zakharenko, Director of Neural Circuits and Behavior at St. Jude’s Research Hospital.
+For more information, please click here.

 Dr. Jason Caplan (MS '82; PhD '84) is the founder and CEO of EnSolve Biosystems Inc., a biotechnology company based in the Research Triangle area of North Carolina.
 In business since 1995, the company has won numerous awards and financial support from the North Carolina Biotechnology Center for research and development.
 In addition to the PetroLiminator shipboard oily water separator system, EnSolve also markets bioenzymatic degreasers and oil-spill cleanup products for the marine industry.
 In December 2005, EnSolve Biosystems was awarded a Small Business Innovative Research contract by the U.S. Navy to develop a prototype Portable Oil Remediation System (PORS) for removal of hydrocarbons, organic contaminants, and trace metals normally found on inactive vessels.
-See their website for more information.
+Dr. Caplan is a “serial” entrepreneur who has successfully started, operated and exited several biotechnology companies.
+He is an experienced CEO with a demonstrated history of developing and commercializing “green” remediation technologies for maritime and terrestrial applications.
+Dr. Caplan is now President & CEO of Sound Oaks Ventures, a consulting organization geared to help sustain and grow small to mid-size biotech companies, serves as an Adjunct Professor of Plant and Microbiology at North Carolina State University, and is the best selling author of Belhaven Blue, his first novel.

 Screen Shot 2013-03-14 at 2.36.12 PM.png